Boneless Chicken Biryani

 But if you used a cast-iron casserole on the hob to cook the initial ingredients, you could get away with just two pots.
 And if you use a BPA-free microwave rice cooker, then that does not really count as a pot, does it? 😃

-Anyway, the point is that the meal cooks in a single pot in the oven together and all you have to do is give it a good mix when it is finished.
+Anyway, the point is that the meal cooks in a single pot in the oven together.
+All you have to do is give it a good mix when it is finished.

 (And if you use the optional fried onions and toasted almonds on the top then you will definitely need more than one pot! – these were not in Ian’s recipe btw).
 This is what it can look like if you add this optional extra couple of steps: